TianyuWu-Henry/MLDS400_Group5/README.md

 ### Oct 27th, 2023:
 #### Updates:
-* Initiated the data cleaning process and data exploration using Python: revealing key insights:
+* Continued with the data cleansing process and Exploratory Data Analysis (EDA) processes using Python.
+The reason why we change our mind to use Python for data cleansing and EDA rather than R is because we learned how to connect Python with SQL servers during the MLDS422 class, and find it more convenient and intuitive to speed up our EDA process!
     + **deptinfo.csv and skstinfo.csv**

       Distribution of Stores: Texas, Florida, Arkansas, Arizona, and Ohio are the top five states with the highest number of stores.
 Texas and Florida are particularly significant, with a large number of stores.
 These states likely benefit from their high population and economic activity.
 The top cities with the most stores are Little Rock, Gilbert, Olathe, San Antonio, and Houston.
 These cities may be experiencing a concentration of retail activity, possibly due to high consumer demand, business opportunities, or strategic planning.